Radiation Oncology Nurses and Therapists On the Front Line of Patient Care...

 What is Calendula?

-Research on Calendula and Benefits for Radiation-induced Dermatitis
+Research on Calendula and Benefits for Radiation-Induced Dermatitis

-Briefly, in 2003, a study implicating over 250 breast cancer patients showed it was possible to drastically diminish and even halt the spread of eczema or radiation-induced dermatitis while undergoing radiation for breast cancer when a calendula-based cream was topically applied twice a day from the very start of the procedures.
+2003 - a study implicating over 250 breast cancer patients showed it was possible to drastically diminish and even halt the spread of eczema or radiation-induced dermatitis while undergoing radiation for breast cancer when a calendula-based cream was topically applied twice a day from the very start of the procedures.
 The occurrence of acute dermatitis of grade 2 or higher was significantly lower (41% v 63%; P .001) with the use of calendula than with trolamine.
 Moreover, patients receiving calendula had less frequent interruption of radiotherapy and significantly reduced radiation-induced skin side effects.

-A 2008 study from the Journal of Clinical Biochemistry and Nutrition found that applying calendula extract to skin helped promote healing in animals that suffered burn injuries.
+2008 - a study from the Journal of Clinical Biochemistry and Nutrition found that applying calendula extract to skin helped promote healing in animals that suffered burn injuries.
 Burn discomfort most often treated with calendula include sunburns, shave burns, laser burns and radiation burns.

-In 2011, the Oncology Nursing Society published a resource on Radiodermatitis and skin reactions that may occur during radiation therapy, based on the Society's nursing-sensitive patient outcomes and evidence-based practice (EBP) work.
+2011 - Oncology Nursing Society published a resource on Radiodermatitis and skin reactions that may occur during radiation therapy, based on the Society's nursing-sensitive patient outcomes and evidence-based practice (EBP) work.
 In the second volume of Putting Evidence Into Practice: Improving Oncology Patient Outcomes, they summarize findings on topical agents and report that patients who used calendula experienced fewer skin reactions and needed less frequent radiation treatment interruption to manage skin-related side effects of radiation therapy.

-Additionally in 2015, a skin test comparing calendula creams to petroleum-based gel; Implementing Evidence Based Practice in the Prevention of Radiodermatitis in an Outpatient Radiation Oncology Department published by Elsevier Inc. in the International Journal of Radiation Oncology, the Official Journal of the American Society for Radiation Oncology (ASTRO), demonstrated significant effectiveness in decreasing radiation dermatitis to support a change in practice with 85% patient satisfaction with the lotion (calendula) use on intact skin over petroleum based gels.
+2015 - a skin test comparing calendula creams to petroleum-based gel; Implementing Evidence Based Practice in the Prevention of Radiodermatitis in an Outpatient Radiation Oncology Department published by Elsevier Inc. in the International Journal of Radiation Oncology, the Official Journal of the American Society for Radiation Oncology (ASTRO), demonstrated significant effectiveness in decreasing radiation dermatitis to support a change in practice with 85% patient satisfaction with the lotion (calendula) use on intact skin over petroleum based gels.

-In 2017, research entitled "Acute Radiation Dermatitis in Breast Cancer Patients: Challenges and Solutions" by Adam J Kole(1), Lauren Kole(2), Meena S Moran(1) 1 Department of Therapeutic Radiology, 2 Department of Dermatology, Yale University School of Medicine, New Haven, CT, USA, published by Dove Press concluded "Lower rates of acute grade 2+ dermatitis have been seen with calendula ointment, extracted from the Calendula officinalis plant and traditionally used as a topical anti-inflammatory agent in wound healing, when compared to trolamine."
+2017 - research entitled "Acute Radiation Dermatitis in Breast Cancer Patients: Challenges and Solutions" by Adam J Kole(1), Lauren Kole(2), Meena S Moran(1) 1 Department of Therapeutic Radiology, 2 Department of Dermatology, Yale University School of Medicine, New Haven, CT, USA, published by Dove Press concluded "Lower rates of acute grade 2+ dermatitis have been seen with calendula ointment, extracted from the Calendula officinalis plant and traditionally used as a topical anti-inflammatory agent in wound healing, when compared to trolamine."
 Research summarizes the available literature regarding radiation dermatitis causes, the presentation and timing of symptoms, methods for dermatitis assessment and prevention, and review evidence-based management strategies.

 #BreastCancer #Radiotherapy #RadiationDermatitis #SkinToxicity #Cancer #ClinicalTrials #Research #Samples #Calendula #RadiationTherapy

-PrecautionsThe use of herbs is a time-honored approach to strengthening the body and treating disease.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider.

 Calendula is generally considered safe to use on your skin.
 DO NOT apply it to an open wound without a doctor's supervision.
 People who are allergic to plants in the daisy or aster family, including chrysanthemums and ragweed, may also have an allergic reaction to calendula (usually a skin rash).